sonic-net/SONiC/doc/audit-log/Audit_Log_HLD.md

                type string {
                    pattern "all";
                }
-               description "Indicates if user wants to display all of audit log";
+               description "Indicates if user wants to display all or subset of audit log";
            }
        }

        output {
+           list audit-content {
-           leaf audit-content {
+               leaf content {
                    type string;
-               description "Content of audit log as per input content type";
+                   description "Audit message";
+               }
            }
        }
     }